ianmcburnie/a11y-first-workshop/README.md

 ```

 1. The hidden attribute prevents the SVG from appearing in a non-CSS state (FOUC) and supports progressive enhancement scenario
-1. The hidden attribute will be overriden by the CSS to `display: inline-block`
+1. The hidden attribute will be overriden by the CSS to `display: inline-block`, therefore it is important not to forget the `aria-hidden="true"` property on the SVG itself
-1. The `use` attribute refers to an SVG symbol defined in an external SVG file.
-Note that some older browsers do not support symbols defined in an external SVG file.
-If you need to support those browsers, the SVG symbols can instead be defined in the same HTML page or a JavaScript polyfill can be used.
+1. The `checked` attribute of the input dictates which SVG path is shown
+1. Notice that the checkbox has a custom focus indicator (dotted outline), this is because we cannot show the default focus outline due to it being transparent (`opacity: 0`)

 If you ever use `role="checkbox"` on an tag other than an input, you must ensure that all keyboard and screen reader behaviour associated with a native checkbox is met.
 And remember that only the input tag supports form data and browser autofill behaviour.